knowosadko/data-engineering-project/cluster_instruction.md

 source ~/.profile

-## 6. Start Spark cluster
+## 6. Start/Stop Spark cluster
-run start-all.sh
+On master VM: run start-master.sh\
+Go to floatingipofmasterVM:8080 which should show the Spark GUI.
+At the top is a link: spark://MASTERNODEIP:7070

+On worker VMs: run start-worker.sh spark://MASTERNODEIP:7070\

-Run jps to see that a Master and workers have been created
+Run jps on each machine to see that a Master/worker have been created

-Go to floatingipofmasterVM:8080 which should show the Spark GUI

-Start a worker node by running start-worker spark://localhost:7070
+Stop the cluster by running stop-all.sh on the master VM